 the expression on the right is added to the features field by the

-hlp_apply_rule
+hlp_apply_rule function.

 For Text input, since there is no information in the features fields to which to apply rules, execution of this function will not change the WordStream.